FearlessOne07/Spectrum/README.md

 - Run `cmake -S . -B build` to generate build files in the `build` directory
 - Run `cmake --build build` to build the executable and libraries.
 - Executable will be in the `bin` directory
+- Run the executable from the `Spectrum` directory to play

 ## Credits

 Made using [raylib](https://github.com/raysan5/raylib).